Topography optimization for enhancing microalgal growth in raceway ponds: Optimization problem

-In order to tackle numerically this optimization problem, let us consider a vertical discretization.
-Let $N_z$ denotes the number of particles, and consider a uniform vertical discretization of their initial position:
+Our goal is to find the optimal topography $z_b$ that maximizes the average net growth rate~\eqref{eq:mubar}.
+In order to tackle numerically this optimization problem, let us first consider a vertical discretization.
+Let $N_z$ denotes the number of trajectories, we consider a uniform vertical discretization of their initial position: